Emile666/stc1000_stm8/OVBSC.md

 During the program the keys have the following function:
 - a single press on the power button will pause the program (during pause, a LED will flash and all outputs will be off).
 Press the power button again and the program will resume.
-- a 3-second press on the Up key toggles the pump on/off.
+- a 3-second press on the Up key toggles the pump on/off (not implemented yet).
-- a 3-second press on the Down key toggles the PID-controller on/off.
+- a 3-second press on the Down key toggles the PID-controller on/off (not implemented yet).

 ![Graphical representation](OVBSCgraph.png)<br>
 *Fig4: Graphical representation of the algorithm*